TheThingsNetwork/lorawan-stack/.github/PULL_REQUEST_TEMPLATE.md

 **Summary:**
 <!--
-A summary, possibly referencing related issues:
+A summary, always referencing related issues:
-Closes #0000, References #00000, etc.
+Closes #0000, References #0000, etc.
 -->

 ...

 <!--
-If not related to an issue, please motivate why we need this pull request.
-What is the current situation?
-What does this pull request improve?
+Please motivate briefly why it is implemented this way, if that deviates from the implementation proposal in the referenced issues.
 -->

 **Changes:**